pts/pts-chroot-env-qq/README.txt

 * Alternatively, run qq cd to see a writable directory name which works inside and outside the chroot.
 You can use this directory to transfer files even is a regular (non-root) user between the chroot and the host.
+* To install packages to a Debian or Ubuntu chroot, first run `qq apt-get update', then run `qq apt-get install PACKAGENAME'.

 __END__